-The demo consist of three phases: preprocessing, matching and analyzing results.
+The recipe consist of three phases: preprocessing, matching and analyzing results.
 We'll walk through these from top to bottom.

 The images originate from a virtual camera configured in Image Source.

-Color Separation splits color images into RGB color channels.
+Separate Color Channels splits color images into RGB color channels.
 In this application, we choose the blue channel as it gives the best separation of the objects against the dark background.

-Threshold Finding analyzes the histogram and suggests an optimal threshold for binarization.
+Find Threshold analyzes the histogram and suggests an optimal threshold for binarization.

-Binary Morphology Tool fills the holes possibly left over from the binarization process.
+Binary Morphology fills the holes possibly left over from the binarization process.
 The reasons why there might be holes are for instance random noise and reflections.
 This gives us relatively good-quality binary blobs from which contours can be reliably extracted.
+The mask size is 5-by-5 pixels.

-Contour Matching Tool is the crux of this demo.
-It takes any image as input, identifies the boundaries of the objects using a static gray level threshold and compares them with the objects the matcher has been trained with.
-If the input is already binarized as is the case in this demo, the static treshold can be set to zero.
+Match Countours is the crux of this recipe.
+It takes a binarized image as input, identifies the boundaries of the objects and compares them with the objects the matcher has been trained with.

 The matcher is trained using binary images of the objects of interest.
-You can enter the training mode by clicking on the cogwheel icon of Contour Matching Tool.
+You can enter the training mode by clicking on the cogwheel icon of the Match Contours tool.
 In the training mode, you can add and remove models and change the parameters of the matcher.

-Changes to the model database of the contour matching tool instance are applied by pressing the "Build Database" button.
-The button appears if there are pending changes.
+Changes to the model database of the Match Contours tool instance are applied by pressing the "Build Database" button.
+The button is active if there are pending changes.
 Training mode can be closed by clicking on the "X" icon at the top-right corner of the window.

-Size outputs of the contour matching tool.
+Size outputs of the matcher.
 The class names of the recognized objects are given in the

 Class Name output.
 Assume that the matcher finds four objects.
 This means that